sven-cremer/skinsim-dev/README.md

 SkinSim is a multi-modal skin simulation environment based on the Gazebo simulator.
 It provides functionality for building robot models with robotic skin attached and near real-time realistic skin simulation.

 # Dependencies
 Requires Gazebo 4 in order to compile.
-To upgrade, this might be sufficient:
+To upgrade hydro version, this might be sufficient:
 ```
 sudo apt-get install ros-hydro-gazebo4-ros-pkgs
 sudo apt-get install ros-hydro-gazebo4-ros-control